SkymouseStudios/skymse-jekyll/_drafts/2018-07-18-a-walk-through-branding-skymouse.md

 * What takes up the most amount of time during our day?
 * How can we eliminate distractions?
 * Is there someone else who is better suited to do this job?
-* What is the one thing that by doing it everything else becomes easier or unecessary?
+* What is the one thing that by doing it everything else becomes easier or unnecessary?
 * What can I learn today so that I won't have to do this tomorrow?

 ### Steps we took, or try to

 * Initiate "Quite Time.™" where no one is allowed to talk, message or email.
-We're focusing on getting work done.
-* Every meeting must be short or cancelled
+* Every meeting must be short or cancelled.
-* Every meeting must have an agenda
+* Every meeting must have an agenda.
-* Work from where you want
+* Work from where you want.
-* Subscribing to things like Zapier or IFTTT can be so worth it
+* Using apps like Harvest and Zapier
-* We hired an Internal Systems Engineer to make the Skymouse Engine sing.

 ## Building a Team

 It's hard to build a team.
-Doing all the work yourself has it's perks.
-You know exactly what to expect from yourself, and usually you know when something is down or when you need to keep working on something.
+Doing all the work yourself has its perks.
+You know what to expect from yourself.
+Trusting someone else is much harder.

-Contractors are cool, but when do you move to hiring someone full time?
+The first step is using contractors and freelancers, but when do you hir someone full-time?

 Accounting
 Hired this out immediately